nutanix-cloud-native/cluster-api-provider-nutanix/.github/PULL_REQUEST_TEMPLATE.md

 **Which issue(s) this PR fixes** *(optional, in `fixes #<issue number>(, fixes #<issue_number>, ...)` format, will close the issue(s) when PR gets merged)*:
 Fixes #

+**How Has This Been Tested?**:

+_Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration and test output_

 **Special notes for your reviewer**:

 _Please confirm that if this PR changes any image versions, then that's the sole change this PR makes._